Interface motion from Glauber-Kawasaki dynamics of non-gradient type: Introduction --- model and results

 This theorem establishes the autonomous phase separation directly for the particle system.
 The PDE \eqref{1.6} was used only secondarily.
 We set the flip rate $c_0$ in the Glauber part as the corresponding $f$ determined in \eqref{eq:f} to satisfy the bistability and balance conditions.
 This means that the particles prefer two phases with mean densities $\rho_-$ or $\rho_+$.

-From gradient models, we derived the mean curvature flow, i.e., $\mu_{ij}(e) = \mu \de_{ij}$; see \cite{EFHPS}, \cite{EFHPS-2}, \cite{FvMST} and also \cite{KS94}.
+From gradient models, we derived the mean curvature flow, i.e., $\mu_{ij}(e) = \mu \de_{ij}$; see \cite{EFHPS}, \cite{EFHPS-2}, \cite{FvMST} and also \cite{KS94}, \cite{Bona}.
 In the unbalanced case for gradient models assuming that $D(\rho)\equiv D$ (constant), on a shorter time scale such as $O(1/K^{1/2})$, Huygens' principle was derived.
 In other words, the stronger phase region expands with a constant speed; see \cite{FvMST-2}.
+The emergence of phase-separating interface continuum flows in large scale interacting particle systems has been of long-standing interest; see \cite{DP}, \cite{10}.
 See \cite{F16} for other approaches.